Takeno/mtg-policy-changes/ipg.md

 - A. A player uses excessively vulgar and profane language.

-- B. A player inappropriately demands to a judge that her opponent receive a penalty.
+- B. A player inappropriately demands to a judge that their opponent receive a penalty.

 - C. A player appeals to the Head Judge before waiting for the floor judge to issue a ruling.

-- D. A player throws his deck on the ground after losing a game.
+- D. A player throws their deck on the ground after losing a game.

 - E. A player leaves excessive trash in the play area after leaving the table.